dario-santos/website-source/actions.md

 : We funded a research internship on type inference, to study approaches to keep the type-checker predictable and robust as the language evolves.

+: We provide funding for the [Gallium/Cambium](http://cambium.inria.fr/) research team at INRIA Paris (France), an active place for OCaml-related fundamental research (some of the team members are also very active on the implementation front, for example Xavier Leroy, Damien Doligez, Florian Angeletti, and Sébastien Hinderer).

+: We are funding work to improve the OCaml reference manual.

+Supporting the OCaml software ecosystem

+: During the ongoing release process for OCaml 4.10, we are funding work by Kate Deplaix to improve the compatibility of the opam-repository ecosystem with the new OCaml release.